 Weight gain can be an issue because of eating more complex carbs and starches but you might lose weight.
 It all depends on what you eat and how much you eat.
 You will gain weight fast by eating processed meat replacements.

 Make sure you eat enough fiber and healthy fats.
 Avocado and avocado oil offer healthy fat.
-Whole grain or sprouted grain breads offer fiber.
+Whole grain or sprouted grain bread offers fiber.
 Most veggies are high in fiber as well as beans!

 Swaps for nutrition